-I’m now embarking on further development by deepening my knowledge of the practices of yoga being used more in a specifically therapeutic context, partway through my studies for a Graduate Certificate of Yoga Therapy.
-This is a newly emerging field – yoga has always had some degree of therapeutic benefit.
+I’ve recently completed my studies for a Graduate Certificate of Yoga Therapy.
+This is a newly emerging field – yoga has always had a reputation for its therapeutic benefit.
 Chiropractors are recommending the physical practices to their patients, psychologists and doctors are recommending the mindfulness aspects of yoga to their patients.
 I sense that we each contain within us all the tools and methods we need to bring balance to our whole system, no matter what condition we are dealing with.
 Learning the keys to unlock the knowledge is sometimes all that’s missing.

 I feel incredibly fortunate to live in this most beautiful area of McLaren Vale and surrounds, and continue to enjoy teaching yoga classes in this local community as well as in Adelaide.
 Feeling the adventure of it all, living on a little country property with my partner Darren, our dog Clover, three chickens, and the occasional koala wandering through the overhead branches.